 But I didn’t think unhappiness was a big deal for Christians.
 Wasn’t I supposed to be content with any situation?
 My feelings were beside the point.

 Christians I admired seemed to agree.
 “Do not depend upon feelings,” Bill Bright, the founder of my parachurch ministry, asserted.
 “We, as Christians, do not depend upon … emotions, but we place our faith (trust) in the trustworthiness of God and the promises of His Word.”

 I decided if my life was Jesus-approved, my heart would get with the program eventually.

 Thankfully, when Cru staff members learned about my struggles, they insisted I get counseling.
 When I faced my deep unhappiness for the first time, I collapsed; but acknowledging my feelings led me back to wholeness.

 I wish I had taken my unhappiness seriously.
 I wish I had believed that joy really is a hallmark of Christian flourishing.
 And I wish I had believed better of the Almighty—that God was concerned about more than my perfect attendance.

-Here are three reasons why paying attention to your happiness—and unhappiness—is essential to mature Christian faith.
+Here are three reasons why paying attention to your happiness—and unhappiness—is essential to having a mature Christian faith.